kiddjsh/architectingDynamoDB/README.md

  -----------------------------------------------------------------

 Hi there!
-Welcome my GitHub!
+Welcome to my GitHub Project!

-Project AWS re/Start Architecting: Develop with Amazon DynamoDB, EC2, and S3, by integrating GitHub with Cloud9, using the Cloud9 Environment and AWS Software Development Kit (SDK) Python (Boto), developing a solution to create a DynamoDB table, add / edit data to the table, query the table, and create an index on an existing table, with the chosen Cloud9 SDK Language.
+AWS re/Start Architecting: Developing with Amazon DynamoDB, EC2, and S3, by integrating GitHub with Cloud9, using the Cloud9 Environment and AWS Software Development Kit (SDK) Python (Boto), in developing a solution by coding to create a DynamoDB table, add / edit data to the table, query the table, and create an index on an existing table, with the chosen Cloud9 SDK Language.